Shawn-Nichol/Pluralsight-Manage-Accounts-in-Active-Directory/README.md

 **Stale Computer Objects as a Security Risk**

 After unjoining FS01 from the domain, its computer object remained in AD until manually deleted.
 Stale computer objects are common in environments without automated lifecycle management and can be leveraged by attackers to pass-the-hash or perform relay attacks against accounts that previously authenticated on that machine.
-Regular auditing of the Computers container is a recommended hygiene practice.
+Regular auditing of the computer container is a recommended hygiene practice.

-**Non-Admin Domain Join as Least Privilege in Practice**

-The final objective demonstrates least privilege applied to a concrete administrative workflow: a standard user (`C.McCann`) in the `NetAdmins` group can join a machine to the domain without any Domain Admin credentials being used or exposed.
-This is the model enterprises should follow for IT helpdesk and junior sysadmin roles.

 ---